TheConnMan/jukebot/README.md

 1. Click save!

 ## Deployment
 **WARNING:** Data persistence is not currently a priority.
-Videos are considered to be transient and once they are more than an hour old they aren't shown in the UI.
+Videos are considered to be transient and once they are more than 24 hours old they aren't shown in the UI.
 Due to this, schema migrations are not a high priority.

 ### Deployment without HTTPS
 **JukeBot** can easily be run with Docker using the following command: